PhilipBAdams/blog/content/post/multi-pq/index.md

 ## Results

-We ran experiments on a sampled set of 100M vectors sampled uniformly from the Deep1B dataset, provided by Babenko and Lempitsky in 2016[^deep1bcite].
+We ran experiments on the GIST1M dataset.
 We assigned query priors according to a Zipf distribution.
 We then ran experiments comparing Recall@R for HNSW search, comparing normal PQ with HPQ.
 We ran these experiments with varying numbers of codebooks and codebook sizes, and also included a comparison of the 'Index Size Efficiency,' or recall per megabyte of memory used by the index.
 We also compared performance to a simple ad-hoc approach of building a separate, higher quality index to store high-query-prior vectors.

 ![Recall@R of different Quantization approaches](hnsw_recall.png)